Form W-2

 Where It Appears in a Real Tax Workflow

 The W-2 appears at year end, after the employer has processed payroll throughout the year.
+IRS guidance explains that it reports wages plus items such as federal income tax withheld, Social Security wages and tax, and Medicare wages and tax.
 The taxpayer uses it when preparing Form 1040 and the broader Tax Return.
 The withholding shown on the W-2 is also part of the comparison against the taxpayer’s final Tax Liability.

 Practical Example